To Do List:

 Thank you for choosing us for your new furry family member.
 I look forward to many years of love!

-Contracts: I will be sending out your health warranty and contract for you to e-sign from Docracy.com.
+Contracts: I will be sending out your health warranty and contract for you to e-sign from Docracy.com the week before you pick up your puppy.
 PLEASE READ IT!!!
 This is a legal document with information that you need to know.
 It's not that long and only takes a few minutes to read.
 And who knows....there might be a test on it when you pick up your puppy!! ;) Please print a copy for your records to add to your puppy packet for future reference.

-Your puppy will come home with a "puppy pack".
-You will find the insurance registration paperwork, collar, blankie, toy and vet check documentation, Treats and training info.
+Goodies: Your puppy will come home with a "puppy pack".
+You will find the insurance info, collar, blankie, food, toy and vet check documentation, Treats and training info.

 I recommend making the last feeding no later than 6 pm.
 That way your pup has time to digest and eliminate before bed.